Welcome to this SAL!

 And, of course, you will need a needle.

 However you prefer to hold your fabric is up to you.
-I am using a 10″ Hoop for my stitching.
+I used a 10″ Hoop for my stitching.

 This SAL will be the most “intense” for months 1, 2, 3, 5, 6, and 7 as these months feature a full page (55×70 stitches) of pattern information to follow.

-New pattern releases will be sent via e-mail (just like the link to this page) or you can bookmark the SAL Main Page to see shortcuts to all pages featuring the pattern parts.
+New pattern releases will be sent via e-mail (just like the link to this page).

 Gridding is optional and totally up to your individual preference!
 I only marked every 10 stitches along the edge of the design for ease of building in the border.
 I assumed, after stitching the border and building from there (or any other edges), the marked edges would provide enough reference for me.